tenzir/tenzir/web/docs/operators/show.md

 show operators | where transformation == true
 ```

-Show all fields and partitions at a node:
+Show all fields at a node:

 ```
 show fields
-show partitions
 ```

 Show all aspects of a node: